Cindy191/Wordle/README.md

 # Wordle
-A game that simulates the popular game Wordle
+A game that simulates the popular game, Wordle